digitaltwinconsortium/ManufacturingOntologies/README.md

 The underlying machine information model is based on OPC UA and can be used for Overall Equipment Effectiveness (OEE) calculation.
 It is defined [here](https://github.com/digitaltwinconsortium/ManufacturingDTDLOntologies/blob/main/FactorySimulation/Station/Station.NodeSet2.xml) and is also available in the UA Cloud Library [here](https://uacloudlibrary.opcfoundation.org/).

-### Digital Twin Graph
+### Automotive Digital Twin Graph

-The resulting digital twin graph is depicted below (taken from the [Azure Digital Twins Explorer](https://explorer.digitaltwins.azure.net/) tool):
+The digital twin graph for an automotive production line is depicted below (taken from the [Azure Digital Twins Explorer](https://explorer.digitaltwins.azure.net/) tool):

 ![twingraph](Docs/twingraph.png)